Dark-edged splitfin: Taxonomy

 The first specimen was collected by J.N.
 Rose in the twentieth century.
 It was originally referred as Girardinichthys innominatus in 1902 by Evermann and Goldsborough.
 In 1926, Hubbs transferred the specimen into a new genus known as Lermichthys.
 It was not long after that in 1927, Jordan and Evermann, gave the specimen a new description known as Girardinichthys limnurgus.
 The final change in the species genus was in 1971 by Miller and Fitzsimons, where they placed it in the genus Girardinichtys.

-Conservation Status
+Conservation status

 The Girardinichthys multiradiatus are an endangered species.

 Threats

 Threats to the populations of G. multiradiatus include pollution from urban, industrial, agricultural, and livestock waste.
 Other threats include other species of fish that are non-native aggressive species, which feed on the fry of G. multiradiatus.
-Lastyly, the competition of food between the non-native species and Girardinichthys multiradiatus is a major threat.
+Lastly, the competition of food between the non-native species and Girardinichthys multiradiatus is a major threat.

-Conservation Efforts
+Conservation efforts

 There are conservation efforts for the dark-edged splitfin by The Lakes of Zempoala, which is a National Park, and the University of Michoacan.
 They put in place land/water protection and land/water management, as well as education and awareness.
 Land/water protection focuses on the site/area protection and the resource and habitat protection.
 Land/water management focuses on the invasive/problematic species control.